aminoa/auto-daily-screener/README.md

 ## Build Instructions

 Install Python 3 and download the source.
-Also download or manually compile a version of the chrome driver that matches your chrome version and place it in the source directory.
+Also download or manually compile a version of the chrome driver that matches your chrome version.
 Then install pyinstaller.
 Run this command in the source directory:

 pyinstaller ads.py

 The build should be found in the 'dist' folder that was just created.
+Place your chromedriver there.

+Also you can probably use other browsers if you want and compile this to different platforms.

 ## How does it work?